-How To Turn a Cardboard Box into a Garden Planter
+How To Turn a Cardboard Box Into a Garden Planter

 Prepare the Box

-Use a punch tool or large screwdriver to poke several holes, spaced about 4 inches apart, in the bottom of the box for drainage.
-If you wish, you can also line the box with a plastic bag to keep the box dry and extend its life, just remember to also poke drainage holes through the bag and out the bottom of the box.
+Use a punch tool or large screwdriver to poke several holes, spaced about four inches apart, in the bottom of the box for drainage.
+If you wish, you can also line the box with a plastic bag to keep the box dry and extend its life, just remember to poke drainage holes through the bag and out the bottom of the box.

 Choose the Right Spot

-Add Soil, Seeds, and Water
+Soil, Seeds, and Water